Well, it’s Valentine’s day today, a day which is all about romance and kisses.

 “Look at that lovely building”, I commented as we raced (as usual, late) towards dinner, “it’s one of those typical Parisian blocks, they always look so classic and elegant”.

-“Yes, that’s where the restaurant is” replied my companion.
+“Yes, that’s where the restaurant is” replied my daughter.
 “It’s supposed to be super-cool”.
 And indeed, so it transpired.
 Once through the eighteenth century doorway, Kong’s customers are transported through a surreal hall, and then heavenwards in the glass and steel lift.

-Disgorged onto the penthouse the juxtaposition of old and new remains: Louis XV armchairs are positioned under mesmerising plasma screens projecting disembodied faces.
+Disgorged onto the penthouse the juxtaposition of old and new remains: Louis XV armchairs are positioned under mesmerising plasma screens projecting bizarre disembodied faces.
 Although the food is excellent, this restaurant is all about the cocktails – there are many more tables for drinking than for eating.

-My companion chose a Geisha – vodka, rose syrup, strawberry puree, and champagne.
+My daughter chose a Geisha – vodka, rose syrup, strawberry puree, and champagne.
 For a moment I was tempted by the Blackjack – Bourbon whisky infused with coffee, maple syrup and bitter Bourbon old barrel.
 And then for another moment by the Bao Kong, a mix of Hendricks, St Germain, cucumber, mint, lime – but I make a mean elderflower Martini myself, and I think it would be hard to improve on that (go here to find how to make that).

-So it had to be the Lipstick.
+So in the end, if only for the name, it had to be the Lipstick.

 It certainly packed a punch with its looks.
 I was a little concerned about what it might taste like, but for those who like Campari, as I do, it turned out to be interesting…not at all bad.